English

 • A minimum of 7 full-year undergraduate courses in English or the equivalent in half-year courses (i.e., 14), or any combination of full- and half-year courses that add up to the equivalent of 7 full-year courses in English.

-• An appropriate bachelor's degree (i.e., a four-year undergraduate degree) or its equivalent (preferably in English) with a minimum grade point average (GPA) of B+ or better and evidence of first-class work in English.
+• An appropriate bachelor's degree (i.e., a four-year undergraduate degree) or its equivalent (preferably in English) with a minimum grade point average (GPA) of 3.3/B+ over the last two years of the degree and evidence of first-class work in English.
 The department favours a broad training in the major genres and all periods of English literary history.

 • Recommendations from two referees.